IQSS/dataverse/scripts/database/querycount/README.txt

 If you want to keep any of the files above, save them somewhere before running the script again, otherwise they will be overwritten.

+2. Non-interactive mode:

+cd /var/lib/pgsql/9.3/data/pg_log/
+./count.pl --non-interactive <NAME OF THE LOG FILE>

+Same as above, but will not wait for the keystroke from the user, and will attempt to parse the entire log file.
+This can be useful when executed from other scripts.
+The output will be saved in the files tail.counted and tail.parsed, as above.
+But there will be no file named "tail", since the entire log file is the increment being measured.